 After a day or so of running in 24 hour mode I noticed that the tail end of the "…and ten seconds" messages was being lost.
 I guessed that the "At the third stroke…" files were slightly too long.
 After a lot of messing around and comparing with the original Pat Simmons files, I decided to fix all of those files to be exactly 3 seconds long and reduce the opening silence accordingly.
 This seemed to work and I tested all twenty four of them with no truncation of the announcements.

 I noticed that the overnight time correction was seldom zero, mostly +1 or +2 seconds.
 I was able to check TIM against the time received from the GPS receiver in my mobile phone and found it was quite often slightly out during the day.
 Knowing that the radio time option corrects the time more frequently I decided to buy a receiver for the German standard time source, DCF which transmits on 77.5 kHz from Frankfurt am Main.
 Other TIM users have recommended DCF in preference to the UK source MSF from Anthorn in Cumbria which is more difficult to receive in southern England.

 The DCF module contains an LED indicator to show when it's receiving a signal.
 This is very helpful when aligning the receiver, so it needs to be in a box with a transparent lid.
 Andy Emmerson has used a totally transparent box in blue polycarbonate from Hammond (eBay item No 131965595014), but it's rather expensive.
-I found a Waterproof Junction Box with a clear lid by SODIAL on Amazon, which is cheaper, though it comes from China.
-It hasn't arrived yet.
+I found a Waterproof Junction Box with a clear lid by SODIAL on Amazon, which is cheaper, though it comes from China and takes a while to come.